craftcms/docs/docs/3.x/testing/testing-craft/fixtures.md

 ];
 ```

-`EntryFixture`EntryFixture will define `$this->sectionIds` with all section handles as key.
+`EntryFixture` will define `$this->sectionIds` with all section handles as key.
 It will also define `$this->typeIds` with all section handles as the first key and the entry type handles as the second key.

 The primary keys are: `siteId`, `sectionId`, `typeId` and `title`.